-Preserving Your Child’s Teeth in Emergency Situations
+Buffalo Endodontist Working to Preserve Your Child’s Teeth in Emergency Situations with Apexification and Apexogenesis

 When teeth in older children or adults are damaged, a root canals is sometime the best option.
 However, when younger children sustain similar injuries, these methods may not be the best possible approach.
 Apexification and Apexogenesis are methods that may be suitable for your child.

 Fortunately, young children usually heal rather quickly.
 An experienced Buffalo endodontist can use advanced pulp therapy techniques to restore the damage and promote healthy long-term tooth development.

 At Precision Endodontics P.C., we provide advanced treatment options in these situations.
 More importantly, we have a high level of dedication to each child, and we will treat your child like we would treat our own family.

 Tooth Trauma Injuries in Children